DivertiseAsia/bs-divertise-graphs/README.md

     ----- << Props >> -----

     - svgId is id of svg element
+    - titleYAxis is main title for Y axis
     - datas is list of categoryGraph type
     - boundary is min/max of value and point in graph
     - disabledElements is settings disable status of elements in graph